Skip to main content

 Read about our previous research, interpretations of the results and conclusions which can be used to influence future research and global policy.

-Meet the team leading on global AMR research at the CNPI, St George's, University of London.
+Meet the team leading on global AMR research at the CNPI, City St George's, University of London.

 A Global